Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

 Dr. Hoffman holds a joint appointment in the Department of Political Science and International Relations, and is the Associate Director of the Center for Political Communication.
-She is also the Director of the annual National Agenda Speaker and Film Series.
-She teaches courses in political communication, politics and technology, media effects, and research methods.
+She teaches courses in political communication, politics and technology, public opinion, media effects, and research methods.

 Excellence in Teaching Award, 2016, College of Arts and Sciences, University of Delaware